survivejs/webpack-book/manuscript/packages/01_consuming.md

 * `*` - Asterisk matches major releases, and it is the most dangerous of the ranges.
 Using this recklessly can easily break your project in the future, and I would advise against using it.
 * `>= 1.3.0 < 2.0.0` - Ranges between versions come in handy with `peerDependencies`.

 You can set the default range using `npm config set save-prefix='^'` in case you prefer something else than caret.
 Alternately, you can modify *~/.npmrc* directly.
-Especially defaulting to tilde can be a good idea that can help you to avoid trouble with dependencies, although it won't remove potential problems entirely.
+Especially defaulting to tilde can be a good idea that can help you to avoid trouble with dependencies, although it doesn't remove potential problems entirely.
 That's where shrinkwrapping comes in.

 ## Shrinkwrapping Versions